Banno/jha-design/README.md

 ## Available Gulp commands

-`gulp dev` will build the project and start a web server to view documentation at [localhost:7777](http://localhost:7777).
+`gulp dev` will build the project and start a web server to view the example page at [localhost:7777](http://localhost:7777).

 `gulp profile` will use Stylestats to report on the generated stylesheet's size, number of selectors and other valuable metrics.